-All hearing decisions will be communicated in writing to the charged student within fourteen (14) class days from the conclusion of the hearing process.
+All hearing decisions will be communicated in writing to the charged student within fourteen (14) class days from the conclusion of the hearing process, except in situations with extenuating circumstances.
 All notifications will be issued to the parties simultaneously.
 The decision letter will include the rationale, the hearing decision, and sanction(s) imposed (if applicable).
 This time limit may be extended, if necessary, where additional consideration of evidence and deliberation is required.
 The student will be informed of the estimated duration of this extended time period.